douglas-srs/Safe-Alarm-3-iOS-10/README.md

-# Safe Alarm 3 Development Roadmap for iOS 10
+# Safe Alarm 3 Development Roadmap

+## Please create an issue with you find a bug on the lastest beta.

 ## Fixes